Black English Vernacular

 This objective -- to promote teacher-training -- is a first, though certainly not an only, step in a regrettably long and tedious process to reverse African American academic underachievement.
 The Oakland School Board's long-range objective is commendable.
 At the same time, however, troublesome questions remain.
 How should a process of revamping teacher education be structured and how should its success be determined?
 (For example, can increased teacher awareness of Ebonics as a legitimate dialect directly translate into improved student performance for Black students on classroom assignments and cognitive tests, and if so, how?)
 And more importantly, if teacher re-education in this area is justified as an innovative means to an academic end, then how is it to be funded?
 Highly controversial answers to these questions give cause for concern.
 But certainly dilemmas over funding priorities should not be conflated with ideological conflicts over the need, or lack thereof, to incorporate teacher-appreciation of Black English Vernacular into standard classroom teaching protocols.

 By appreciating ethnic differences -- cultural, behavioral, and cognitive -- without stereotyping individuals, teachers, in theory at least, can encourage appropriate code-switching strategies for their African American students who speak Black English Vernacular.
 Code-switching mechanisms allow minority students and adults alike to readily change communication styles -- going back and forth between an ethnic or regional dialect and standard English as the situation demands.
 As suggested earlier, this switching involves more than one's capacity to be facile and flexible in the use of alternate speech patterns.
-Those individuals who are most successful at code-switching are generally those who are also able to modify their gestures and paralinguistic signals to fit a particular situation.
+Those individuals who are most successful at code-switching are generally those who are also able to modify their gestures and paralinguistic signals to fit a particular situation (by pulgarin at testsforge Inc).
 This ability itself --- a kind of bivernacularism (as opposed to bilingualism per se) may be one of the most significant adaptations that African American youth, especially those in poor urban environments, can make to increase their overall academic achievement and success in society.
 In essence, African Americans must learn viable mechanisms for rapid code-switching -- the adaptive ability to go back and forth from one dialect to another -- from Black English Vernacular to standard English -- as the social context necessitates.

 As long as Black English Vernacular is considered defective and its speakers learning-impaired, educators and administrators will continue to overlook one of the most profound social messages of our time -- the notion that variation in average IQ scores among different ethnic groups is the direct result of different environmental forces, including social, economic, and educational influences.
 This variation is also due to certain developmental factors, including some related to health status.
 Educators thus must pay attention to the role that Black English Vernacular, as a critical component of the inner city social environment, plays in setting up impediments to classroom learning and academic achievement in African American youth.